ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   - Consequences of not including a parameter in two response messages from the Group Manager.

-  - Expicitly mentioned the rationale for computing a proof-of-possession (PoP) evidence.
+  - Explicitly mentioned the rationale for computing a proof-of-possession (PoP) evidence.

 * IANA considerations: